 The most important indicators of the First and Second World Wars

-After the Second World War, there were about 500 armed conflicts.
-More than 36 million people died in local battles, most of them were civilians.
+Since World War II, about 500 armed conflicts have occurred.
+More than 36 million people died in local battles, most of of them were civilians.

-And in just 55 centuries (5.5 thousand years), mankind has survived 15 thousand wars (so that people lived in peace for no more than 300 years).
+And in just 55 centuries (5.5 thousand years), humanity has experienced 15 thousand wars (so people lived in peace for no more than 300 years).
 More than 3.6 billion people died in these wars.
-Moreover, with the development of weapons in combat clashes, an increasing number of people (including civilians) died.
+Moreover, with the development of weapons, everyone died in military clashes large quantity people (including civilians).
 Losses especially increased with the beginning of the use of gunpowder (Table 22).

 Table 22

 Nevertheless, the arms race continues to this day.
-Only after the Second World War, military spending (for 1945-1990) amounted to more than 20 trillion dollars.
-Today, military spending is more than $800 billion a year, that is, $2 million per minute.
+After World War II alone, military spending (1945-1990) amounted to more than $20 trillion.
+Today, military spending is more than $800 billion a year, or $2 million a minute.
 More than 60 million people serve or work in the armed forces of all states.
-400 thousand scientists are engaged in the improvement and development of new weapons - these studies absorb 40% of all R & D funds, or 10% of all human expenditure.
-A diploma to order is what you need.
+400 thousand scientists are engaged in the improvement and development of new weapons - this research absorbs 40% of all R&D funds, or 10% of all human expenses.
+A custom-made diploma is what you need.

-land desertification.
+desertification of lands.
 Currently, deserts occupy about 9 million square meters. km.
-Every year, deserts "capture" more than 6 million hectares of land developed by man.
-A total of 30 million sq. km of inhabited territory, which is 20% of all land;
+Every year, deserts “capture” more than 6 million hectares of land developed by humans.
+A total of another 30 million square meters are at risk. km of inhabited territory, which is 20% of the total land area;

 deforestation.
-Over the past 500 years, 2/3 of forests have been cleared out by man, and 3/4 of forests have been destroyed in the entire history of mankind.
+Over the last 500 years, humans have removed 2/3 forest areas, and in the entire history of mankind, 3/4 of forests have been destroyed.
 Every year, 11 million hectares of forest land disappear from the face of our planet;

 pollution of reservoirs, rivers, seas and oceans;

-As a result of the combined action of all these factors, the productivity of land biomass has already decreased by 20%, and some animal species have become extinct.
-Mankind is forced to take measures to protect nature.
-Other global problems are no less acute.
+As a result of the combined effect of all these factors, the productivity of land biomass has already decreased by 20%, and some animal species have become extinct.
+Humanity is forced to take measures to protect nature.
+Other global problems are no less pressing.

 Do they have solutions?
-The solution to these acute problems of the modern world may lie on the paths of scientific and technological progress, socio-political reforms and changes in the relationship between man and the environment (Table 23).
+The solution to these pressing problems of the modern world may lie along the paths of scientific and technological progress, socio-political reforms and changes in the relationship between man and the environment (Table 23).

 Table 23 Ways to solve global problems

-Scientists under the auspices of the Club of Rome are engaged in the search for a conceptual solution to global problems.
-The second report (1974) of this non-governmental organization (“Humanity at the Crossroads”, authors M. Mesarevich and E. Pestel) spoke of the “organic growth” of the world economy and culture as a single organism, where each part plays its role and uses that share of common goods, which correspond to its role and ensure the further development of this part in the interests of the whole.
+Scientists under the auspices of the Club of Rome are searching for conceptual solutions to global problems.
+The second report (1974) of this non-governmental organization (“Humanity at the Crossroads”, authors M. Mesarevich and E. Pestel) talked about the “organic growth” of the world economy and culture as a single organism, where each part plays its role and enjoys its share of the common benefits that correspond to its role and provide further development this part in the interests of the whole.

-A more radical position in relation to global governance is taken by the international public movement of mondialists (International Registration of World Citizens, IRWC), which was created in 1949 and advocates the creation of a world state.
+A more radical position on global governance is taken by the international social movement mondialists (International Registration of World Citizens, IRWC), which was created in 1949 and advocates the creation of a world state.

-In 1989, the report of the UN International Commission on Environment and Development chaired by G. H. Brundtland "Our Common Future" created the concept of "sustainable development", which "satisfies the needs of the present, but does not jeopardize the ability of future generations to meet their own needs."
+In 1989, in the report of the UN International Commission on environment and Development, chaired by G. H. Brundtland, “Our Common Future” created the concept of “sustainable development”, which “meets the needs of the present without compromising the ability of future generations to meet their own needs.”

-In the 1990s the idea of a world government is giving way to projects of global cooperation among states with the vital role of the UN.
-This concept was formulated in the report of the Commission on Global Governance and Cooperation of the United Nations "Our Global Neighborhood" (1996).
+In the 1990s. the idea of a world government is giving way to projects of global cooperation between states under vital important role UN.
+This concept is formulated in the report of the UN Commission on Global Governance and Cooperation “Our Global Neighborhood” (1996).

-Nowadays, the concept of “global civil society” is gaining more and more importance.
-It means all the people of the Earth who share universal human values, who actively solve global problems, especially where national governments are not capable of doing this.
+Currently everything higher value acquires the concept of “global civil society" It means all the people of the Earth who share universal human values and actively solve global problems, especially where national governments are unable to do so.

 Questions for self-control

 List possible ways of development of society.
-Some entire diplomas are written about this.
+Some people write entire dissertations on this subject.

 Name the main theories of progress.